tpeel21/Insight_anomaly_detection/README.md

 json: for reading, writing to json files

-os: for producing os independent pathways
+os: for producing operating-system-independent pathways

 sys: for finding absolute paths of python script